The $390 Billion HVAC Gold Rush: How to Position Your Business for 10x Private Equity Valuation

 AUM: $1B+ | Deal Volume: 10+ Florida-centric | Focus: Southeast Residential

 Astara's Del-Air empire grew via Feb 2025's McGowan’s acquisition, hitting 20+ locations.
-Strategy: Hurricane-prone market for emergency revenue.
+Strategy: Targets hurricane-prone markets for emergency revenue.
 Edge: Insurance-tied contracts lock in repeats.
-Recent: Sunbelt push for 30% YoY growth.

 10. Gamut Capital Management